awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-clientvpnendpoint.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `VpcId`  <a name="cfn-ec2-clientvpnendpoint-vpcid"></a>
-The ID of the VPC\.
+The ID of the VPC to associate with the Client VPN endpoint\.
+If no security group IDs are specified in the request, the default security group for the VPC is applied\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)